Professor George Leckie

 I play an active role in the Royal Statistical Society.
 Since 2008, I have taught an annual two-day course on multilevel modelling for the society's short-course programme.
 Previously, I was an Associate Editor of the Journal of the Royal Statistical Society, Series A (2017-2019).
 I have also sat on the Social Statistics Section committee and the Professional Development Centre committee.
 I have published in the society's Series A (Statistics in Society) journal and Significance magazine and have peer reviewed for Series A and Series C. I have presented regularly at the society's annual conference and at various society local group meetings.

-I am co-organiser of the DfE funded NPD User Group annual meetings.
-I am on an advisory group for an ESRC SDAI grant.
+I co-organised the DfE funded NPD User Group annual meetings (2014-2021).
+I am on an advisory group for several ESRC and other grants.
 Previously I have been on an ESRC commissioning panel and a member of the ESRC Steered Studentship Assurance Checking virtual panel for their Advanced Quantitative Methods pathway.
 I have also been on an expert group for the Sutton Trust and two expert groups for the Office for Students.

 I have peer-reviewed grants for national and international eight research councils and peer-reviewed articles for 27 journals.